 We also involved the Patient Participation Groups (PPGs) at each practice in the development of the engagement.

-We used a survey and 6 focus groups to ask the registered patients about their thoughts and experiences of using their current GP practice.
-At the request of Swillington residents and the local parish council we also held a question panel in the village hall that was attended by 120 local residents.
+We used a survey and six focus groups to ask the registered patients about their thoughts and experiences of using their GP practice.
+At the request of Swillington residents, we also held a question panel in the village hall.
+This was attended by 120 local residents.

 People told us that:

-- it is difficult to make an appointment at their practice and raised concerns that the changes to the service model could exacerbate this problem
+- it is difficult to make an appointment at their practice; raising concerns that the changes to the service model could exacerbate this problem.

-- they are concerned about the costs and time associated with travel to other GP practices
+- the costs and time with travel to other GP practices are a concern.

-People also raised concerns that if Swillington Health Practice were to close it would have a negative impact on the elderly population, especially those with mobility issues and long term conditions.
+People also raised concerns that if Swillington Practice were to close it would have a negative impact on the elderly population.
+Those with mobility issues and long term conditions would be particularly affected.

 What did we do?

 We shared the report with the Primary Care Commissioning Committee (PCCC) in January 2018.
-The PCCC used the report and other information to make a decision about the future service model of people registered at the three practices.
+The PCCC used the report and other information to make a decision about the future service model the practices.
 Feedback from local people directly affected the CCG decision to maintain Swillington as a branch practice.